 The eagles are most active in their nest from early winter to mid February, when the eggs are ususally laid, through June when the eaglets fledge.
 The parent birds and eaglets may frequent the nest occasionally throughout the year.

-The nest was mostly destroyed when a branch gave way in 2020.
+The nest was mostly destroyed when a branch gave way in a wind storm in the summer of 2020.
 However, Bill Heston from the power station and John Howe, the current director of the Raptor Resource Project, made an artificial limb for the tree and rebuilt the nest!
-We are hopeful that the birds will accept this reconstructed nest and have a successful season for 2021.
+The birds seem completely at home in their reconstructed nest.